 finally, his excessive ways cause a power outage.
 With no TV to watch, computer

 to play on, video games to play with, Max finds there is a whole big world

 outside that he can make a difference in the environment.

 After watching a film about climate changes at school, Little Critter decides to do his part to slow down global warming to help save the Polar Bears.
 With the help of his family and friends, Little Critter begins to reduce, reuse, and recycle.

 To make our tree craft, I started by cutting up an old cardboard box to look like a science project board.
 I wanted it to be able to stand freely on it’s own, that’s why I cut it this way.
 My boys painted it a good coat of blue paint.
-(It was one of those “doing your hair is optional” days and Andy choose not to do his. haha!)
+(It was one of those “doing your hair is optional” days and my son choose not to do his. haha!)

 Once the paint was completely dry, we cut an empty paper towel roll in half to make our tree trunk.
 You will have to use a lot of school glue to secure it in place.
 You can see in the picture below how the toilet paper roll makes the tree pop out of the cardboard.